cowboyai/cim-start/readme.md

 # Discovery

 By injecting domains into the Nix ecosystem, we can relate all aspects of configuration and infrastructure directly to the domain they belong to.
 This creates a clean separation between:
-- The **Nix Domain:** The foundational tools and abstractions provided by Nix.
+- The **Nix Domain:** The foundational tools and abstractions provided by Nix. i.e. nixosConfiguration
-- Your **Application Domain:** The specific logic and configurations you define for your system.
+- Your **Application Domain:** The specific logic and configurations you define for your system. i.e. Website
-- Your **Business Domain:** The specific logic and configurations you define for your business.
+- Your **Business Domain:** The specific logic and configurations you define for your business. i.e. Employees

 There are others, but we start here.